Skip to main content

 Pseudolocalization

-Use Pseudolocalization if you don't have real translations yet but you need some kind of demo data.
+If you don’t have real translations yet but need demo data, pseudolocalization is your go-to tool.

 Ilya Krukowski avatar